FabianBartl/HARIBOT/README.md

 # HARIBOT

-A Discord Bot specialized for the "Dr. Hans Riegel - Stiftung" Community Discord Server.
+A discord bot specialized for the "Dr. Hans Riegel - Stiftung" community discord server.